Altinity/altinityknowledgebase/content/en/altinity-kb-setup-and-maintenance/altinity-kb-zookeeper/altinity-kb-recovering-from-complete-metadata-loss-in-zookeeper.md

 ---
 ## Problem

-Every ClickHouse user experienced a loss of ZooKeeper one day.
+Every ClickHouse® user experienced a loss of ZooKeeper one day.
 While the data is available and replicas respond to queries, inserts are no longer possible.
 ClickHouse uses ZooKeeper in order to store the reference version of the table structure and part of data, and when it is not available can not guarantee data consistency anymore.
 Replicated tables turn to the read-only mode.
 In this article we describe step-by-step instructions of how to restore ZooKeeper metadata and bring ClickHouse cluster back to normal operation.

 In order to restore ZooKeeper we have to solve two tasks.
 First, we need to restore table metadata in ZooKeeper.
 Currently, the only way to do it is to recreate the table with the `CREATE TABLE DDL` statement.